-Title V of the McKinney-Vento Homeless Assistance Act of 1987, as amended November 29, 1990, and Public Law 101-645 (42 USC 11411), enables eligible organizations to use unutilized, underutilized, excess, or surplus Federal properties as facilities that assist homeless persons.
+Title V of the McKinney-Vento Homeless Assistance Act, Public Law 101-645 (42 U.S.C.
+11411), enables eligible organizations to use unutilized, underutilized, excess, or surplus federal properties to assist persons experiencing homelessness.

-Eligible applicants are State and local governments as well as nonprofit organizations.
-Properties (land and buildings) are made available strictly on an "as-is" basis.
-No monetary funding is available.
-Leases are provided free of charge, and can last from 1 to 20 years, depending on availability.
-Successful applicants can use the Title V properties to provide shelter, services, storage, and other benefits to homeless persons.
+Eligible applicants are states, local governments, and nonprofit organizations.
+Properties, including land and buildings, are made available strictly on an "as-is" basis.
+No funding is available under Title V. Leases are provided free of charge and range from 1 to 20 years, depending on availability.
+Successful applicants may use the Title V properties to provide shelter, services, storage, and other benefits to persons experiencing homelessness.

 Each Friday, HUD publishes a Suitability Determination Listing on the HUD Exchange identifying available unutilized, underutilized, excess, and surplus properties.

 SNAPS and Title V: An Overview

 Through the Office of Special Needs Assistance Programs (SNAPS), HUD is responsible for: